 Customer expectations are higher than ever and word of mouth travels fast!

-And as the customer becomes even more empowered, it increases the importance on the customer experience.
+And as the customer becomes even more empowered, it increases the importance of the customer experience.

-Customer experience is an area that needs constant nurturing and care and with a greater focus on customer experience strategy, companies will realize a positive impact on customer loyalty, higher retention and increased revenues.
+Customer experience is an area that needs constant nurturing and care and, with a greater focus on customer experience strategy, companies will realize a positive impact on customer loyalty, higher retention and increased revenue growth.